nyoungstudios/alfa/contributing-docs/04-how-to-test-functions.md

 - **teardown-tag** (optional) - this is the tag in the `test_config.toml` file which runs after the function you are testing.
 - **test** (optional) - all the keys relating to the making the assertions after the setup/install/teardown steps.
   - **assert-install-names** (optional) - the names of the keys in the `test_config.toml` file which were run.
-  - **assert-logs-contains** (optional) - a string to check that was printed in the logs while running the setup/install/teardown steps.
+  - **assert-log-contains** (optional) - a list of strings to check that was printed in the logs while running the setup/install/teardown steps.
   - **commands** (optional) - a list of any other commands to run for additional testing.
     - **command** (required) - a shell command to run in the containerized environment.
     - **arguments** (optional) - a list of arguments to pass to the command.